 Kids will also love visiting KLCC Park.

-Another great family attraction is KidZania.
-This international chain is my kids favourite place to go anywhere (even above the Disneyland theme park) and allows them to try out many different professions while making money in a little KidZania world – it’s so much fun!
+Another great family attraction in KL is KidZania.
+This international chain is my kids favourite place to go anywhere (even above the Disneyland) and allows them to try out many different professions while making money in a little KidZania world – it’s so much fun!

-In addition to these more family-focused attractions, it’s worth visiting the 86th deck of the Petronas Twin Towers, the tallest twin towers in the world.
+In addition to these more kid-focused attractions, it’s worth visiting some places that mom and dad will enjoy too.
+If you’re not afraid of heights, head to the 86th deck of the Petronas Twin Towers, the tallest twin towers in the world.

-I also think it’s worth visiting the National Museum of Malaysia, the National Mosque, KL Forest Eco Park and spending an evening in Chinatown to both eat dinner and do some souvenir shopping.
+It’s also worth visiting the National Museum of Malaysia, the National Mosque, KL Forest Eco Park and, of course, do some shopping.

 The best family vacation in Malaysia definitely should involve visiting Kuala Lumpur for at least a few days.

-Places to stay in Kuala Lumpur for families
+Where to Stay in Kuala Lumpur for families

 Berjaya Times Square Hotel